Your Directors present their Report together with the audited financialstatements of your Company for the Financial Year (fy) ended 31st December2021.

 H. PARTICULARS OF LOANS GUARANTEES INVESTMENTS AND SECURITIES

-The Company has not accepted any deposits during the year underreview.
+Your Company has not accepted any deposits during the year underreview.

-The Company did not have any amounts which were required to be transferred to IEPFduring the financial year under review.
+The Company was not required to transfer any amount to InvestorsEducation and Protection Fund (IEPF) during the financial year under review.

 1. Mr. Ander Arenaza - Executive Director